f41ardu/TelloProcessing/README.md

 If you have any questions about this sample code and the installation, please feel free to contact me.
 Just contact me at https://tellopilots.com/members/f41ardu.5317/

+## Versioning

+With merge of experimantal Semantic Versioning will be introduced.
+(See https://semver.org/ for further details)